-1) Specify a name and configure the range to add an IPv6 address range.
+1) Specify a na ame and configure e the range to add an IPv6 address range.
+J.

 Group Name Enter a name for the IPv6 group.
 Only letters, digits or underscores are allowed.
 Address Name Select the IPv6 address entry, and you can select more than one entry for one IPv6 group.
 A rule that references the IPv6 group will be applied to all the IPv6 addresses in the group.
 Description Enter a brief description for the address group to facilitate your management.
 It can be 50 characters at most.